Brutenis/Repeater-Field-JS/README.md

 # Repeater-Field-JS
-A JavaScript Repeater Field Library (Similar to the Repeater Field in ACF for WordPress)
+A JavaScript Repeater Field Library (Similar to the Repeater Field in ACF for WordPress).
+Comes unstyled, apply your own classes and styles!

 # Getting Started
 The first step is to create a container element where the Repeater Field contents are going to be placed.
 Example: